 Veronica’s two cats greeted her with concerted attempts to trip her, as if she might drop open cans of food in the process.
 Blossom was a long-haired eight year old white cat and Binky was a handsome, if chubby, three year old seal-point Birman.

-Veronica stroked Blossom a few times to show no hard feelings and then opened the door to the tiny backyard where Harry spent the day when Veronica was at work.
+Veronica stroked each cat a few times and then opened the door to the tiny backyard where Harry spent the day when Veronica was at work.

 Harry barreled over and licked Veronica’s hand, dancing around her and wagging his stub of a tail.
 Like all of Veronica’s pets, Harry was a rescue.
 This show of affection and enthusiasm warmed Veronica’s heart doubly, because she could still remember a time when the dog was afraid to be touched.